×

 What are the schools in San Juan like?

 "1.
 The British School Manila: This international school follows the British curriculum and offers education from nursery to year 13.
 It is known for its high academic standards and a wide range of extracurricular activities.
 The school is located in Bonifacio Global City, a short drive from San Juan.
 More information can be found on their website: [https://www.britishschoolmanila.org/](https://www.britishschoolmanila.org/) 2.
 The German European School Manila: This international school offers a multilingual education with English and German as the main languages of instruction.
 It follows the German and International Baccalaureate curriculum.
 The school is located in Paranque, a short drive from San Juan.
 More information can be found on their website: [https://www.gesm.org/](https://www.gesm.org/) 3.
 The International School Manila: This is a private, non-profit day school for boys and girls from Preschool to Grade 12.
 The school offers an international curriculum and is known for its strong emphasis on global citizenship.
 The school is located in Taguig, a short drive from San Juan.
 More information can be found on their website: [https://www.ismanila.org/](https://www.ismanila.org/) 4.
 The Chinese International School Manila: This is a private, non-sectarian, co-educational K-12 international school that offers a Chinese-English bilingual curriculum.
 The school is located in Bonifacio Global City, a short drive from San Juan.
 More information can be found on their website: [https://www.cismanila.org/](https://www.cismanila.org/) 5.
 The Everest Academy Manila: This is a Catholic international school that offers an American curriculum.
 The school is known for its strong emphasis on character formation and spiritual development.
 The school is located in Bonifacio Global City, a short drive from San Juan.
 More information can be found on their website: [https://www.everestmanila.com/](https://www.everestmanila.com/) 6.
 The Reedley International School: This is a private, co-educational day school that offers an international curriculum.
 The school is known for its strong emphasis on character development and academic excellence.
 The school is located in Pasig, a short drive from San Juan.
-More information can be found on their website: [https://www.reedleyschool.com/](https://www.reedleyschool.com/)," wrote an expat with kids at in San Juan.
+More information can be found on their website: [https://www.reedleyschool.com/](https://www.reedleyschool.com/)," explained one expat living in San Juan, Philippines.

 "San Juan, offers a vibrant and lively social scene.
 The city is known for its friendly locals, who are always ready to engage in conversation and share their culture with visitors.
 There are numerous bars, restaurants, and cafes where people gather to socialize, enjoy local cuisine, and listen to live music.
 The city also hosts various festivals and events throughout the year, providing opportunities for locals and tourists to mingle and celebrate together.
 San Juan is also home to several shopping malls and markets, where people can shop, dine, and enjoy entertainment.
 The city's beautiful beaches and outdoor recreational areas also provide a great setting for social activities.
-Despite its bustling social scene, San Juan still maintains a laid-back atmosphere, making it a great place to relax and enjoy the company of others," wrote one expat living in San Juan.
+Despite its bustling social scene, San Juan still maintains a laid-back atmosphere, making it a great place to relax and enjoy the company of others," remarked one expat living in San Juan.

 What advice to expats in San Juan have about housing?

 "Expats in San Juan advise that the city offers a variety of housing options, from high-rise condominiums to traditional houses.
 They recommend researching and visiting different neighborhoods to find one that suits your lifestyle and preferences.
 It's also suggested to consider proximity to work, schools, and amenities when choosing a location.
 Expats often recommend hiring a local real estate agent to help navigate the housing market and negotiate contracts.
 They also suggest ensuring that the property has a reliable water supply and electricity, as these can sometimes be issues.
 It's also important to understand the terms of your lease agreement, including the duration and any additional costs such as maintenance fees.
-Lastly, expats advise being aware of local customs and regulations related to housing, such as the need for a Barangay clearance when moving into a new home," said an expat in San Juan.
+Lastly, expats advise being aware of local customs and regulations related to housing, such as the need for a Barangay clearance when moving into a new home," commented one expat living in San Juan, Philippines.

 About the Author